Software Cost

 If you’re evaluating what to build and what it should cost, here’s what exists, what each category does well, and where it leaves a non-technical buyer exposed.

 Spreadsheet templates.
 Free, flexible, everywhere.
 A typical template lists features, lets you assign hours or story points, and calculates a total.
-The strength is simplicity.
 The weakness is that a spreadsheet has no intelligence.
-It doesn't flag when an estimate looks optimistic relative to comparable projects.
-It doesn't identify which features carry the most risk.
-It records whatever number you type in and adds it up.
-For buyers, a spreadsheet full of numbers you can't independently verify is just a vendor quote in a different format.
+It doesn’t flag when an estimate looks optimistic relative to comparable projects.
+For buyers, a spreadsheet full of numbers you can’t independently verify is just a vendor quote in a different format.

 Planning poker apps.
 These digitize the card-reveal process for estimation meetings.
-Everyone joins a session, plays a card, the tool shows results.
-They're well-built for what they do: running a structured estimation meeting with a remote team.
-The limitation is that they don't improve the quality of the underlying estimate.
-They reduce one specific bias while leaving every other source of estimation error untouched.
-More importantly, as a buyer, you're not in the meeting.
-These tools serve the team doing the estimating, not the person paying for it.
+They’re well-built for what they do: running a structured estimation meeting with a remote team.
+The limitation is that they don’t improve the quality of the underlying estimate.
+More importantly, as a buyer, you’re not in the meeting.

 Built-in Jira estimation.
-Jira supports story point fields, velocity tracking, and sprint planning out of the box.
-If a team already lives in Jira, this is the path of least resistance.
-They can estimate stories, track velocity over time, and use historical data to calibrate future sprints.
-The problem for buyers: Jira estimation is backward-looking.
-It tells a team how fast they've been going.
-It can't tell you how complex a new project is before anyone has started breaking it down.
-For scoping a new build or evaluating a vendor quote, it's the wrong tool.
+Jira supports story point fields, velocity tracking, and sprint planning.
+It tells a team how fast they’ve been going.
+It can’t tell you how complex a new project is before anyone has started breaking it down.
+For scoping a new build or evaluating a vendor quote, it’s the wrong tool.

 Parametric models (COCOMO, SEER-SEM, SLIM).
-These are the enterprise-grade estimation tools.
-They use mathematical models to predict effort based on inputs like project size, team experience, and technical complexity.
-They're powerful when you have the inputs they require, which is the catch.
-Parametric models need you to know the size of the system in function points or lines of code before you can estimate the cost of building it.
-At the moment when estimation matters most, those inputs are themselves estimates.
-The tools are also expensive, often five figures annually, and require trained operators.
-For a startup scoping its first product or an operator evaluating an agency quote, they don't solve the right problem.
+These use mathematical models to predict effort based on inputs like project size, team experience, and technical complexity.
+They’re powerful when you have the inputs they require — which is the catch.
+They also tend to cost five figures annually and require trained operators.
+For a startup scoping its first product or an operator evaluating an agency quote, they don’t solve the right problem.

 No single tool is best for every situation.
 Here’s the honest breakdown: